zvanderbosch/ZTF_tools/LC_quick_look/README.md

-The Python Notebook here will allow you to perform a cone search centered on a user defined RA and Dec coordinate and download light curves from the ZTF database.
+## ZTF Light Curve Quick-Look Tutorial

+The python notebook, view_ztf_data, allows you to quickly download and take a first look at the ZTF light curve found using a cone search.